ahmedsanad88/NewsLetter-LandingPage/README.md

 ## Installation

-Use the package manager [npm] to install tiktok-clone.
+Use the package manager [npm] to install NewsLetter-LandingPage.

 ```bash
 npm install